-The dedicated staff at the rescue center and school include three guards, a social worker/house mother, a cook, three teachers, and one deputy head teacher.
+The dedicated staff at the rescue center and school include three guards, a social worker/house mother, a cook, five teachers, and one head teacher.
 The dormitory is able to house 120 girls, and the school can accommodate 240 students.
 Tuition paying local boys and girls are welcome at the school as day students.
-Electricity is promised to be installed soon and good water is available.
+Electricity is provided and good water is available.
 The girls are healthy and full of hope today for a better future tomorrow.

 The Kenyan Board of Directors and the American Board of Directors continue to work together to ensure the best in every way for the children.
 Kenyan Schools of Hope also believes a Christ based education of both boys and girls is essential in changing the cultural acceptance of female genital mutilation and forced early marriage.
 At Osiligi School the saving love of Jesus is paramount.